WeAthFoLD/MetaSprite/README.md

 MetaSprite is an Unity plugin that lets you import [Aseprite][aseprite]'s .ase file into Unity, as Mecanim animation clips/controllers.
 It also has rich **metadata support** built in, allowing one to manipulate colliders, change transforms, send messages (and much more!) easily in Aseprite.

-MetaSprite is currently in early developement stage.
+MetaSprite is now ready for production (already used heavily by myself in a WIP action platformer).
+New features will gradually be added.

 # Feature overview